latifkabir/n3He_Soft/n3HeDAQ/README.md

 The makefile is configured to put the corresponding object files in newly created corresponding directory (named core,gui,lib) inside "bin" while compiling.
 The "core" directory contains all core sources for running from the terminal(command line) mode.

  1. From n3HeDAQ directory just do: `make`

-Note: The source code uses some c++11 features requiring your compiler to be c++11 supported.
+ 2. The source code uses some c++11 features requiring your compiler to be c++11 supported.

+ 3. The GUI requires Ncurses.
+If you are trying to compile on your computer make sure you have Ncurses installed.

+ 4. The core sources are mostly using c++ syntax, but the Ncurses GUI uses C. So caution is required to make sure you are using correct compiler.

+ 4. The command line mode and GUI mode codes are completely separate, works independently.
+This is done to keep command line version as clean as possible suitable for quick changes.

- 2. To remove the object files but keeping the binary do: `make clean`
+ 5. To remove the object files but keeping the binary do: `make clean`

- 3. The binary file (named 'n3he') will be produced inside */n3He/n3HeDAQ/bin
+ 6. The binary file (named 'n3he') will be produced inside */n3He/n3HeDAQ/bin

- 4. Testing the program:
+ 5. Testing the program:
 -------------------------------
 The DAQ to control computer data transfer situation can be mocked up on you own lapton easily in the following way:
  * Choose a big enough (say 500 MB) file on your computer to be transferred via localhost.